multixscale/cvmfs-tutorial-hpc-best-practices/docs/eessi/motivation-goals.md

 **wide range of different platforms**, including HPC clusters, cloud infrastructure, and personal workstations and laptops, without making compromises on the **performance** of that software.

-While initially the focus of EESSI is to support Linux systems with an established system architectures like AMD + Intel CPUs and NVIDIA GPUs, the ambition is to also cover emerging technologies like Arm 64-bit CPUs, other accelerators like the [AMD Instinct](https://en.wikipedia.org/wiki/AMD_Instinct) and [Intel Xe](https://en.wikipedia.org/wiki/Intel_Xe), and eventually also
+While initially the focus of EESSI is to support Linux systems with established system architectures like AMD + Intel CPUs and NVIDIA GPUs, the ambition is to also cover emerging technologies like Arm 64-bit CPUs, other accelerators like the [AMD Instinct](https://en.wikipedia.org/wiki/AMD_Instinct) and [Intel Xe](https://en.wikipedia.org/wiki/Intel_Xe), and eventually also